Tzaphona/CodingBat/README.md

 # CodingBat
-Solutions of problems at codingbat.com
+Solutions of problems from codingbat.com